FlowLoom/spindle/patterns/create_security_advisory/system.md

 - Reputation damage
 - Regulatory compliance issues

+Include a clear statement on the relevance of the threat to the audience.
+Add a specific subsection addressing compliance implications, detailing how the identified threats could lead to regulatory challenges, audits, or penalties.
 Present this information in 2-3 paragraphs, focusing on the most significant and widely applicable impacts.
 Tailor the content to be relevant to a diverse client base across various industries.

-Mitigations
+MITIGATIONS

 Provide a comprehensive list of actionable mitigations to help clients mitigate the identified risks.
 For each recommendation:

 - Clearly state the action to be taken
 - Briefly explain why this action is important
-- If applicable, mention any specific tools or technologies that can assist
+- If applicable, mention any specific tools, technologies, or ICS standards that can assist

 Present these recommendations with an opening sentence or two followed by a numbered list format, with each item consisting of 1–2 sentences.
-Aim for 8–10 distinct recommendations.
+Prioritize recommendations into urgent actions, proactive measures, and best practices.
+Avoid risky terminology and align language with organizational standards.
 Then end the section with a closing paragraph comprising 3–4 sentences.

 1898 & CO RESPONSE